evgeny-danilov/RubimC/README.md

 ### How it`s work
 Code generated in three stage:

-1. Preprocessing user programm, that replaced some Ruby keywords, operators and identificators
+1. Preprocessing user program, that replaced some Ruby keywords, operators and identificators
 2. Shell Ruby-code and generate C-code (use metaprograming of Ruby)
 3. Compile C-code (with gcc or avr-gcc).